WyattBlue/auto-editor/site/src/blog/nim-vs-zig.md

 Zig does not have such a mode.

 ## Read Eval Print Loop
-Nim has an experimental repl (via `nim secret`), unfortunately, it currently does not support most of standard library so it's limited to basic expressions.
+Nim has an experimental repl (via `nim secret`), unfortunately, it currently does not support most of the standard library so it's limited to basic expressions.
 Even in this form, however, it is still occasionally helpful.

 Zig does not appear to have a repl even though [there has been discussion on this](https://github.com/ziglang/zig/issues/596).

 ## Macros
 Nim programmers can write macros by accessing Nim's AST via `std/macros` and there a number of useful default macros that Nim has, such as `std/enumerate`.

-Zig takes a hard-line stance against any preprocessor or macro in it's quest to keep the language simple.
+Zig takes a hard-line stance against any preprocessor or macro in its quest to keep the language simple.
 Zig believes this to be so appealing that they put it on the front page of their website.

 ## Verbosity
 To test how verbose each language, I've written a small program in each of them to compare.

-Naive FizzBuzz written in Zig:
+Naïve FizzBuzz written in Zig:
 ```
 const std = @import("std");